The Birth of Quantum Mechanics and the Dirac Equation: Some Historical Context

-Regarding quantum physics as a whole, it originates from the work [8] of another Nobel laureate, Max Planck, and the theoretical models of Heisenberg, Shr\"odinger, Dirac, and Pauli rely not only on Max Planck's discovery but also on a whole series of works by no less famous authors such as Albert Einstein, Ernest Rutherford, Niels Bohr, Walther Gerlach and Otto Stern, Arthur Compton, and many others.
-The scientific successes of scientists in the result-rich year of 1925 became possible thanks to the persistent and productive work of their predecessors during the period from 1901 to 1924.
+Regarding quantum physics as a whole, it originates from the work~\cite{Real-8} of another Nobel laureate, Max Planck, and the theoretical models of Heisenberg, Schr\"odinger, Dirac, and Pauli rely not only on Max Planck's discovery but also on a whole series of works by no less famous authors such as Albert Einstein, Ernest Rutherford, Niels Bohr, Walther Gerlach and Otto Stern, Arthur Compton, and many others.
+The scientific breakthroughs of the remarkably productive year 1925 were made possible by the persistent and fruitful work of their predecessors from 1901 to 1924.

-Even speaking briefly about the history of quantum mechanics creation, it is necessary to mention the authors of the Klein -- Gordon equation.
-It was from this equation that both Erwin Shr\"odinger and Paul Dirac derived their own equations.
+Even in a brief account of the history of the creation of quantum mechanics, it is necessary to mention the authors of the Klein--Gordon equation.
+It was from this equation that both Erwin Schr\"odinger and Paul Dirac derived their own equations.

-Nevertheless, it is necessary to mark that Erwin Shr\"odinger know and not published the second order equation, which is called today by the name Klein -- Gordon.
-He was in search and analysis of the version of this equation in the form having first-order derivative in time and time as a parameter of evolution.
-His idea was the Hamilton approach.
-Therefore, Shr\"odinger changed it slightly and his publication appeared later.
+Nevertheless, it should be noted that Erwin Schr\"odinger was aware of the second-order equation known today as the Klein--Gordon equation but did not publish it.
+He was searching for a version of this equation containing a first-order time derivative, with time serving as the evolution parameter.
+His guiding idea was the Hamiltonian approach.
+Accordingly, Schr\"odinger modified the equation, and his publication appeared somewhat later.

-P.A.M.
-Dirac took into account both the Shr\"odinger and the Klein -- Gordon equations.
-Reference [7] shows the influence of the Dirac equation on 100 years of development of relativistic quantum mechanics.
+P.A.M.\ Dirac took into account both the Schr\"odinger and the Klein--Gordon equations.
+Reference~\cite{Real-7} illustrates the influence of the Dirac equation on one hundred years of development of relativistic quantum mechanics.

-The year 2025 has been proclaimed the International Year of Quantum Science and Technology precisely in connection with the theoretical developments of Werner Heisenberg and Erwin Shr\"odinger, \textbf{100 years having passed since the publication [1]}, see for example the editorial [9] in a well-known journal.
-The review [9] notes three periods of quantum theory development, which are based on the scientific works of three different generations of theoretical physicists.
-These are the beginning, which has already been discussed above, as well as development and modernity.
+The year 2025 was proclaimed the International Year of Quantum Science and Technology in recognition of the centennial of Heisenberg's foundational publication~\cite{Real-1} and the theoretical breakthroughs that followed; see, for example, the editorial~\cite{Real-9} in \emph{Physical Review Letters}.
+That editorial identifies three broad periods of quantum theory development, each rooted in the work of a successive generation of theoretical physicists: the foundational era discussed above, the period of consolidation and expansion, and the modern era linked to quantum information science.

-In the Subsection 2.3 and Section 3 below we mark the contribution of H.A.
-Kramers.
+In Subsection~2.3 and Section~3 below, we expand on the contribution of H.A.\ Kramers.